JuliaML/TableTransforms.jl/README.md

 - [DataFramesMeta.jl](https://github.com/jkrumbiegel/Chain.jl) is a package
   to manipulate [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl)
   tables.
-It is not intended for statistical transforms such as `PCA`, `ZScore`, `Quantile`, etc, which rely on complex interactions between the rows and columns of a table.
+It is not intended for statistical transforms such as `PCA`, `Quantile`, etc, which rely on complex interactions between the rows and columns of a table.
 The usage of macros in the package promotes one-shot scripts as opposed to general pipelines that can be passed around to different places in the program.
 - [Query.jl](https://github.com/queryverse/Query.jl) is a package to query [IterableTables.jl](https://github.com/queryverse/IterableTables.jl).
   Similar to other alternatives above, the package is not intended for